 (6) The Minister may, by notice published in the Gazette, vary or revoke a special event notice.

-[Section 126E inserted by No. 73 of 2006 s.
+[Section 126E inserted: No. 73 of 2006 s.
 93.]

 Part 5 — Financial provisions

 Division 1 — Licence fees

 127. Payment of licence fees

 (1) Subject to this Act, for so long as a licence is in force (including any period when its operation is suspended) the licence fee prescribed in respect of the licence is payable not later than such day as is prescribed in each year in respect of each licence period.